Say goodbye to formal living and dining rooms. Welcome to the open floor plan - one great, free-flowing space without

 1.Improved family dynamics – in an open multi-function room, the family can be together to eat, cook, share stories and experiences, and perform a variety of tasks together or separately.

 Imagine gathering in this lovely space –on a kitchen stool, at the breakfast nook, in the living room, or on the screened porch (Plan 161-1030).

 2. A sense of spaciousness even in smaller homes – with no walls and boundaries in the home, open floor plans give the home a “larger” feel.

 The interior of Plan #168-1088 (floor plan shown above in “What to Look for in a Well Designed, Open Floor Plan”).
 Left: The living area is open to the kitchen on the right as well as to the second floor, creating an inviting and gracious space.
 Right: The luxurious kitchen incorporates an eating area along the kitchen island.

 3.Light, breezy, and airy – large windows and moderately high ceilings allow natural light to filter into the home and brighten the open space.

-This 1.5-story modern home with 3.217 square feet of space has a open floor plan layout – enhanced by large windows and high ceilings.
+This 1.5-story modern home with 3.217 square feet of space has an open floor plan layout – enhanced by large windows and high ceilings.
 (A detailed floor plan is shown below – Plan #202-1021.)

 4. Clean lines and clear views that connect to the outdoors – most of today’s modern homes are designed with open floor plans that provide clear looks at outdoor living spaces – patios, outdoor kitchens, rear courtyards, swimming pools.

 Lounge around in the family area of this Texas-style ranch or the breakfast nook, and enjoy a view of the well-lit outdoor swimming pool (Plan 117-1092)

 5. Intimate, accessible, and free-flowing – an open floor plan allows family and friends to move around easily from one space of the home to another.